-BRIEF BIOAt 25 years of age, Brittni Paiva is a multi award-winning instrumentalist is known for her stunning articulation of what she can do with the ukulele going from slow and moving, to rapid-fire, classical-ballet, ancient Japan, translating forms of jazz, world beat, pop, Flamenco and Latin, and can transform these genres through her ukulele.
+Brittni Paiva (pie –VAH) already a multi award-winning instrumentalist is known for her stunning articulation of what she can do on the ukulele going from slow and moving, to rapid-fire, classical-ballet, to ancient Japan, translating forms of jazz, world beat, pop, Flamenco and Latin, and filter these styles through her 4-string ukulele.

-Brittni and her ukulele are a brilliant match: both are humble in nature, small in size, but surprisingly powerful when they come together.
-Brittni and the `ukulele have gained international notoriety, no longer confined by stereotypes about the instrument.
-There’s a global resurgence in the instrument’s popularity and she is excited to be a part of the trend.
+Brittni and her ukulele are a brilliant match: Both are humble in nature, small in size, and very powerful with proper delivery.
+Brittni and the `ukulele in general have gained notoriety, no longer confined by stereotypes about the instrument.
+There’s a global resurgence in the instrument’s popularity and she is part of the trend.

-Releasing her 5th CD, which also won two Hoku awards this year with the legendary Grammy winner Tom Scott — who personally requested to play with her at a concert last year — believes Paiva is the real deal, because of her ability to play all kinds of music without losing her identity while conveying emotion to whatever piece she performs.
+Releasing her 5th CD with the legendary Grammy winner Tom Scott — who personally requested to play with her at a concert — thinks Paiva is the real deal, because of her ability to play all kinds of music without losing her identity.
 “She plays it like a guitar, giving her a wide range of possibilities.
-She adapts tunes to this instrument, and makes them sound full and rich.
+She adopts tunes to this instrument, and makes them sound full and rich.
 She’s doing a great job and has a great future…She’s got a really unique voice in music,” he raved.

-Brittni is not only proficient with the Ukulele, but also the guitar, electric bass, piano, and drums and she invests her entire heart and soul into each piece of music.
-“Brittni brings a whole new spirit to music and to the instrument: pop sensibilities in a smooth jazz format,” says John Schroeter, music producer and author of Between the Strings: The Secret Lives of Guitars.
+“Brittni brings a whole new spirit to the music and to the instrument: pop sensibilities in a smooth jazz format,” says John Schroeter, music producer and author of Between the Strings: The Secret Lives of Guitars.
 “It’s got a new kind of energy—it’s infectious.”